 Accreditation reports are submitted in year one, year three, and year seven.
 In the University's current accreditation cycle, reports have been or will be submitted according to the following schedule:

-- The year-three report, called a Mid-Cycle Review, examines an institution's assessment planning process, provides examples of student learning, and addresses readiness in moving toward the year-seven report (Spring 2017).
+- The Year-Three report, called a Mid-Cycle Review, examines an institution's assessment planning process, provides examples of student learning, and addresses readiness in moving toward the Year-Seven self-study.
+Gonzaga submitted a Mid-Cycle Review in the Spring of 2017.
+Click here to view the report.